-- Holding a formal meeting with parents and the school's point of contact in the School Attendance Support Team. - Working with the LA to put a parenting contract or an education supervision order in place.

-• Engaging children's social care where there are safeguarding concerns.
+- Holding a formal meeting with parents and the school's point of contact in the School Attendance Support Team. - Working with the LA to put a parenting contract or an education supervision order in place. - Engaging children's social care where there are safeguarding concerns.

-Where the above measures are not effective, the headteacher will issue a fixed penalty notice in line with the LA's code of conduct.
+Where the above measures are not effective, the headteacher will issue a notice to improve as a final opportunity for parents to engage in support and improve attendance before a penalty notice is considered.